 A visitor places a star-shaped note marking their predicted launch time on a decorative moon display as space enthusiasts gather for a watch party for the Artemis II mission, at the Gerstein Science Information Centre in Toronto on April 1.Carlos Osorio/Reuters

-For more than a decade, a series of technical innovations in space hardware and a growing commercial space sector in the U.S. have pointed the way for launch providers who wish to operate in Canada.
+For more than a decade, a series of technical innovations in space hardware and a growing commercial space sector in the U.S. have led the way for launch providers who wish to emulate their example in Canada.

-In the past year, this prospect has grown more appealing, as shifting geopolitical winds demonstrated why a country like Canada, with a large land area that requires surveillance and communications from orbit, may be at risk without domestic access to space.
+In the past year, this prospect has grown more appealing as shifting geopolitical winds demonstrated why a country such as Canada, with a large land area that requires surveillance and communications from orbit, may be at risk without domestic access to space.

-Last month, the Department of National Defence announced a trio of companies that will be awarded grants under its Launch the North initiative, designed to foster domestic launchers and pay for access at a commercial spaceport operated by Maritime Launch Services near Canso, N.S.
+Last month, the Department of National Defence announced a trio of companies that will be awarded grants under its Launch the North initiative, designed to foster domestic launchers.
+In addition, Ottawa has provided funding for access to a commercial spaceport operated by Maritime Launch Services near Canso, N.S.

 In a statement to The Globe and Mail, the company’s president and chief executive, Stephen Matier, said the legislation is critical because it establishes the regulatory clarity and authority required to conduct orbital launch and re-entry from Canada.